siv2r/kidney-exchange/README.md

 2) Secondly, for a given patient, all suitable matches from all the registered hospitals are displayed.
 These suitable matches are ranked from best to worst.

 ## Documentation
-[guide](./docs/newContributors.md): **New Contributors** follow this to create **your first Pull Request**.
+[First timers Guide](./docs/newContributors.md): **New Contributors** follow this to create **your first Pull Request**.
 [Contributing Guidelines](./docs/CONTRIBUTING.md): Please follow the rules mention here while contributing to this project.
 [Build documentation](./docs/build.md): Follow this to setup the project in your local machine.
 [Scoring Functions](https://github.com/siv2r/kidney-exchange/projects/1): Parameters used for find the match score.

 ## Get in Touch